 As fireplaces roar with flames and snowflakes start to crystallise on window frames, in Greenland Santa is prepping his elves for their busiest time of the year.
 Here in Scotland, we’re enjoying the crisp winter mornings, jovial Christmas markets, cosy bedtime socks and discussions about how it is suddenly December.

-Head into one of Argyll’s most enchanting woodlands, Glenbranter Forest, for some forest festivities where you’ll be surrounded by ancient oaks and festive cheer.
+Head into one of Argyll and the Isle’s most enchanting woodlands, Glenbranter Forest, for some forest festivities where you’ll be surrounded by ancient oaks and festive cheer.
 Or, discover more about the creative spirit of this glorious region by taking a stroll along the Art in Nature Sculpture Trail in Calgary.

 The Orkney isles played an important role in both World Wars, and hauntingly powerful wartime relics remain today.
 Step inside the beautifully ornate Italian Chapel, which was built by Italian prisoners of war seeking a place to worship on the island of Lamb Holm.

-Spend an afternoon admiring the beautifully restored Georgian mansion, Callendar House, where you’ll hear tales of historical figures from Mary Queen of Scots to Bonnie Prince Charlie.
+Head to Falkirk where you can spend an afternoon admiring the beautifully restored Georgian mansion, Callendar House, featuring fascinating tales of historical figures from Mary Queen of Scots to Bonnie Prince Charlie.
 Don’t miss a look around the Park Gallery, a superb contemporary arts venue situated inside the house which offers a programme of exciting exhibitions.